anishthite/python/Py_Scripts/README.md

-# Python programs for stuff
-eg. RP, A, WD
+# These are single running Python Scripts, Use them in any ides